 Value of work is determined by measuring the performance of work in context of the overall scope and mission of Oregon state government utilizing the factors outlined in ORS 652.220(2).

-Total compensation is the total of state payments made for salary and benefits.
+Total compensation is the total of all state payments made for salary and benefits costs.

-Competitive compensation is generally defined as within 5 percent of the average total compensation paid for comparable service in public and private employment.
-The job classification or position determines the appropriate mix of public and private employment to be used in assessing competitiveness.
-Both public and private sector employers, within and external to Oregon, may be included as appropriate.
+Competitive compensation is generally defined as within five (5) percent of the average total compensation paid to similarly situated employees incomparable markets in public and private employment.
+The job classification determines the appropriate mix of public and private markets used in assessing competitiveness.
+Public and private sector employers, within and external to Oregon, may be included as appropriate.

 Market information on benchmark positions and classifications plus internal comparability are used to establish the state’s policy pay line.

-Changes to the compensation plan are subject to prior review by a legislative review body.
+Any changes to the compensation plan require prior review by the appropriate legislative review body.